Prof Philip Roscoe

 Research areas

-I am a sociologist interested in the organization of markets.
+I am a sociologist interested in markets and organizing.
 I have long been fascinated by how market-based innovations and ‘market thinking’ organize society.
 My early-career empirical work focused on the ethics and politics of such innovations.
 I studied the possibility of organ markets, the implementation of ‘fairness’ in transplant allocation, and how online dating enacts instrumentally rational, calculative romances.
-More recently, I have become interested in the importance of materiality in determining the shape of markets.

 I have a maintained a career-long enthusiasm for the sociology of financial markets.
 My PhD explored the socio-material construction of the non-professional investor.
 A Leverhulme Trust fellowship allowed me to compile a ‘historical sociology’ of the genesis of two stock exchanges in London in the 1990s, the narrative at the heart of my recent How to Build A Stock Exchange (Bristol University Press, 2023).
 My undergraduate module ‘Sociology of Finance’ is one of just a handful on the topic in the UK.

 I advocate participatory, impactful work, an approach that I seek to follow in my own practice: the academic as public entrepreneur, working to articulate new modes of organizing as a source of social transformation.
-I have therefore a long-running interest in public engagement.
 I was one of the first cohort of BBC Radio Three’s New Generation Thinkers, and in 2014 published ‘I Spend therefore I Am’ (Penguin/Viking).
 From 2019 to 2020 I wrote and produced an acclaimed podcast series ‘How to Build a Stock Exchange’, now developed into a book by the same title.
 You can find a scrapbook of media contributions and talks at www.philiproscoe.net.

-I welcome enquiries from potential PhD students considering topics linked to the sociological study of markets, particularly finance and financialization.
+I welcome enquiries from potential PhD students considering topics linked to the sociological study of markets, finance, and the cultural economy of both.

 PhD supervision